diacode/diacode-website/source/blog/2016-02-09-trello-clone-with-phoenix-and-react-pt-9.html.markdown

 ### Board members

-Once the board is displayed to the user the following step is to permit him add other existing users as members so they can work together on it.
-To relate boards with other users we have to create a new table to store this relation.
+Once the board is displayed to the user, the following step is to allow him to add other existing users as members so they can work together on it.
+To associate boards with other users we have to create a new table to store this relation.
 Let's jump to the console and run: